No one really prepares you for this part.

 “Why Can’t I Handle What I Used To?”

-This is one of the most common emotional experiences of perimenopause.
+This is one of the most common questions that comes up.

 Because this does not mean you are weak.